thinkshout/thinkshout/blog/_posts/2015-08-13-peer-to-peer-with-drupal.md

 ### Customizing RedHen Raiser to Meet the Food Bank’s Needs

 With a strong base in place, customizing RedHen Raiser to meet the Capital Area Food Bank’s requirements was straightforward and comparably inexpensive.
-It was largely a matter of adding Drupal Commerce configuration to work with their payment gateway, developing a custom theme that matched the Food Bank’s overall brand, and then training their team to start building out their first peer-to-peer fundraising campaign:!
+It was largely a matter of adding Drupal Commerce configuration to work with their payment gateway, developing a custom theme that matched the Food Bank’s overall brand, and then training their team to start building out their first peer-to-peer fundraising campaign:

 ![image_2.png](/assets/images/blog/image_2.png)